secureprivacy.ai

 • Behavioural modelling analyses user actions to create user profiles and understand browsing patterns (helpful for website optimisation).
 By understanding how users interact with your website, you can personalize their experience and improve conversion rates.

-How Consent Mode Affects Analytics with Non-Consenting Visitors
+How Consent Mode Affects Analytics: Scenarios Explained

 Scenario 1: Basic Mode – No Consent